tstromberg/ncdmv-appointment-notifier/README.md

 ## Note

 The new NC DMV system is designed to circumvent automated queries.
-To stay maintainable and under the radar, this script requires you to program which sites you are interested in.
+To stay maintainable and under the radar, this script requires you to define exactly which sites you are interested in.

 ## Requirements